How Credit Works

 You hear a lot about “good credit” or “bad credit,” or people working to improve their credit.
 What they mean by “credit” is your credit history, which is a record of how you handle your money.
 [1] That includes factors like whether you’ve taken out loans (including a student loan or auto loan), used credit cards, paid your bills on time, or had issues such as defaults or bankruptcy.

-Credit reporting agencies use your credit history to come up with your credit score, which has an enormous impact on your financial life.[2]
+Using data from credit reporting agencies, credit scoring companies, like FICO® and VantageScore develop your credit score, which has an enormous impact on your financial life.
 It’s essential to build a strong credit history, or to take steps to repair a substandard one.

 Why is it important to have a positive credit history?

-When a lender sees that you’ve handled credit responsibly in the past, they’re more likely to want to work with you.
-But if your credit history is not great – maybe you owe a lot of money, or you often make late payments – then you won’t get favorable terms for loans, including mortgages.[3]
+When a lender sees that you’ve handled credit responsibly in the past, they’re more likely to want to lend to you.
+But if your credit history is not great – maybe you owe a lot of money, or you often make late payments – then you may not get approved or you won’t likely get favorable terms for loans, including mortgages.[1]

 In fact, you might not get a loan at all from a conventional lender – and alternative sources like online personal loan lenders and subprime loan lenders tend to charge higher interest rates and may tack on extra fees.[4]

-Insurance companies, landlords, potential bosses and auto dealers might also want a look at this information.[5]
-A negative credit history could even mean paying more (including security deposits) for utilities, cable or a smartphone.[6]
+Insurance companies, landlords, and potential employers might also review this information[1] A negative credit history could even mean paying more (including security deposits) for utilities, cable or a smartphone.[2]

 Insufficient credit history vs. bad credit history